YangLabHKUST/MR-APSS/README.md

 # Reference
 Xianghong Hu, Jia Zhao, Heng Peng, Yang Wang, Xiang Wan, Yang Can, MR-APSS: a unified approach to Mendelian Randomization accounting for pleiotropy, sample overlap ans selection bias using genome wide summary statistics.

+# Development
+The MRAPSS package is developed and maintained by Xianghong Hu (maxhu@ust.hk).

 # Contact information

 Please feel free to contact Dr. Xianghong Hu (maxhu@ust.hk) or Prof. Can Yang (macyang@ust.hk) if any questions.